maxzintel/k8sUpAndRunning/README.md

 * **Readiness Checks**: We've already covered these, the main thing to know is that, if a container is failing readiness checks, K8s will not send traffic to it.
 This also helps with graceful shutdowns.
 If a container fails its readiness checks, it is no longer assigned traffic, so if we wait until all of its existing connections are closed, shutting down will be much more safe.
 * **NodePorts**: Are the ports to/from which we want Node traffic to flow.
 These are set in the Service Object as `spec.type: NodePort`.
 * **LoadBalancer**: Builds on top of the NodePort type and is used in cloud K8s environments.
 Basically, setting a Service Object to a LoadBalancer type will create a load balancer in your cloud environment and direct it towards the nodes in your cluster.
+* **Endpoints**: An object great for applications from which you are designing for K8s from the start.
+This is an alternative to using ClusterIP's.
+Basically, for every service object there would be a 'buddy' Endpoints object created by K8s that contains the IP's for that service.
+* **kube-proxy**: Watches for new services in the cluster via the API server, then redirects packet destinations to one of the endpoints for that service.
+It is dynamic, so any scaling events will cause the service to re-write itself to reflect the new state of the system.
+* **Connecting to On-Prem Services**: We have 3 main options here.
+  * Use a selector-less kubernetes service to declare a manually input IP address.
+The IP address here is outside the cluster (what we use to hit the external service).
+    * This works for k8s => on-prem, but not vice-versa.
+  * Create an internal Load Balancer in your cloud environment, living in your VPC.
+This delivers traffic from a fixed IP (outside the cluster) into the kubernetes cluster.
+    * Likely your best option if your provider allows it.
+  * Run kube-proxy on the external service itself.
+This is generally the most complex option.
+  * Use something like Consul.